perigord-repos/frontend-challenge/README.md

 - Detect victories;
 - Highlight victory line and tokens;
 ___
- **Game outputs:**
-- Count players wins;
-- Count time per game;
-- Game final stats;
+## Bonus features - Game stats
+#### **Option 1:**
 - Percentage of wins for each player;
+- Total play time;

+#### **Option 2:**
+- Played games counter;
 - History of game winners;
 - Total play time;

-___
-## Bonus features
+## Bonus features - Extending the game
-#### **Option 1:**
-Have the ability to switch between 3x3, 6x6 and 9x9 grid with the same game requirements fulfilled;
+- Have the ability to switch between 3x3, 6x6 and 9x9 grid with the same game requirements fulfilled;

-#### **Option 2:**
+## Bonus features - Testing
-Implement a full set of unit tests to assert the game's correct behaviour;
+- Implement a full set of unit tests to assert the game's correct behaviour;